mglodack/docs/source/articles/Troubleshooting/Access-to-other-repositories-fails-during-the-build.html.markdown

+---
+title: Access to other repositories fails during the build
+tags: build error
+category: Troubleshooting
+---

 ## Access to other repositories fails during the build

 Some builds require access to other private repositories for example to use as a dependency.
 Every project on the Codeship gets an SSH Key you can use to give us access to other private Github or Bitbucket repositories.
 You can find the SSH Key in your project configuration on the general page.